CRH plc Advances Share Buyback Program

 CRH plc (CRH) has released an update.

-CRH plc has disclosed the buyback of 61,600 of its ordinary shares on May 28, 2024, with the aim to retire these shares as part of a larger $300 million share repurchase program set to conclude by August 7, 2024.
-The transactions were carried out through HSBC Securities (USA) Inc., and upon completion, CRH’s total issued share capital will stand at 685,325,937 ordinary shares, with an additional 41,191,833 shares held in treasury.
+CRH plc has announced the buyback and subsequent cancellation of 62,842 of its ordinary shares, as part of its $300 million share repurchase plan set to conclude by 7th August 2024.
+The transactions, executed by HSBC Securities (USA) Inc., resulted in CRH’s total issued ordinary shares being reduced to 685,263,095, with an additional 41,191,833 shares held in treasury.
+The treasury shares represent 5.670% of CRH’s issued share capital and carry no voting rights.

 For further insights into CRH stock, check out TipRanks’ Stock Analysis page.